ESodja/AOU_R/docs/index.markdown

 # permalink: /AOU24
 ---

-# R recipes for the AOU summer institute 2024
+# R recipes for the *All Of Us* Summer Institute 2024

 ## Goals: